currenttech/api-docs/README.md

 - All `Production` requests should use `https://app.current.tech/api/v2` as the host while all `stage/sandbox` requests should use `https://stage-app.current.tech/api/v2`
 - All requests and responses should include an `application/json` content-type header.

-- We have a Postman collection you can download to get up and running.
-[Current API](https://cdn.current.tech/deleloper-resources/api-resources/Current_API.postman_collection.json)
+- We have a Postman collection you can download <a href="https://cdn.current.tech/deleloper-resources/api-resources/Current_API.postman_collection.json" download>here</a>

 ## Standard Responses Examples